 Well, what do you know?
-Five years and more than 500 original posts later, my humble blog of a diary is still up and counting!
+Eight years and more than 800 original posts later, my humble blog of a diary is still up and counting!
 And the best part?
 I actually enjoy writing these posts with photographs for whomever interested in reading them.

 My pre-apinoyinkorea.blogspot.com writing days merely included contributing a few articles to my business school's magazine and winning in the 2007 Seoul International Essay Writing Competition.
 Although I was mighty proud of my 2nd prize win at the Jose Rizal essay writing competition as well.
 Why?
 Because I wrote it in Pilipino!
 Wheew!
 That was especially challenging since the Pilipino subject wasn't exactly my favorite in college.
 (English, Spanish and Economics were!)
 Finishing that essay was as difficult as reaching Seoraksan's peak!
 A really difficult climb, but you're rewarded with a spectacular view when you reach the top!
 (And you have all the way down to catch your breath!
 Ha-ha-ha!).

-So, this year I signed up to be part of Korea Culture and Information Service's 2014 Worldwide Korea Bloggers.
+So, in 2014, I signed up to be part of Korea Culture and Information Service's 2014 batch of Worldwide Korea Bloggers.
 As part of the Ministry of Culture, Sports and Tourism, the Korea Culture and Information Service (KOCIS) team runs and maintains the www.Korea.net website.

 (The Museum's reflecting pond)

-And last Friday, KOCIS feted the WKBloggers who live in Korea to a welcome dinner at the National Museum of Korea in the Yongsan District in Seoul.
+And on June 20, 2014, a Friday, KOCIS feted the WKBloggers who live in Korea to a welcome dinner at the National Museum of Korea in the Yongsan District in Seoul.

 But before I headed to the Museum that day, I spied a runway being set up in front of the Yongsan Station that afternoon.
 With the words "KOREA'S NEXT topmodel" written on the stage and a group of skinny Korean ladies being made up inside the white tents next to it, I immediately knew that the modeling competition was to be held in the neighborhood that night.
 But I wondered why Tyra Banks (or maybe the Korean franchise holder) decided to set up the runway in a not-so-glamorous of locations.
 Maybe their expected target audience included the E-Mart shoppers, the commuters of Subway Line No. 1, the vendors of the electronics shops (who always jack prices up if you're a foreigner!), or perhaps, the drunk ajussis of the pojang-machas (drinking tents) whose smoke from their Korean barbecue grills entices everyone passing by.
 I would have wanted to watch the actual competition and take pictures, but I had a welcome dinner to attend!

-The last time I walked the grounds of the National Museum of Korea was last autumn during a noontime break.
-And although last Friday night was humid and hot, walking towards the Museum's Maru fine-dining restaurant to join some of the 54-member 2014 Worldwide Korea Bloggers was a good stroll.
+The last time I walked the grounds of the National Museum of Korea was during an autumn day a year before.
+And although that Friday night was humid and hot, walking towards the Museum's Maru fine-dining restaurant to join some of the 54-member 2014 Worldwide Korea Bloggers was a good stroll.

 For the Worldwide Korea Bloggers all over the world who couldn't make it, you were all in our thoughts that night.
 The welcome dinner-party was enjoyable and fun.
 I learned more about the KOCIS, and met its officers, Mr. Yonggi Won and Mr. Jeongseon Sun, and the energetic team led by Ms. Cathy Paik.